Home / Recipes / Chinese Soy Braised Beef

 • Star Anises: Star anises is a strong spice.
 I hesitated to use more than a small amount.
 But I found that mum has been using 6-8 of them and that is what makes her version so tasty.
 You can start with 2 to 3 and then increase your comfort level as time goes on.

-• Beef: Beef shin is the best cut for this recipe.
+• Beef: Beef shank is the best cut for this recipe.
 There are lots of collagen in meat, which makes it tender and flavourful after being slow-cooked.
 It is also a very cheap cut.
 You can use other cuts of beef as long as they are not too lean.

 • Soy sauce: The dark soy sauce is less salty than the usual soy sauce but it adds a nice browny color to the dish.
 The quality of the soy sauce is very important for this recipe.
 I use Lee Kum kee soy sauce.